thosgood/this-weeks-finds/markdown/1-50/week27.md

 Jokes:

-Kuchar: Because Leibniz didn't believe in the ontological significance of time, he dropped the letter "t" from his name.
+> Kuchar: Because Leibniz didn't believe in the ontological significance of time, he dropped the letter "t" from his name.
+>

-Smolin: Is that true?
+> Smolin: Is that true?
+>

-Kuchar: Yes!
+> Kuchar: Yes!
 He spelled his name with a "z".
+>

-DeWitt: It's a good thing that he did believe in space because the "z" would've gone too.
+> DeWitt: It's a good thing that he did believe in space because the "z" would've gone too.
+>

-[Of course, time is "Zeit" in German, which complicates things. - jb]
+> \[Of course, time is "Zeit" in German, which complicates things. - jb\]

 ------------------------------------------------------------------------

-4) Old problems in the light of new variables, by Abhay Ashtekar, the volume above.
+4) "Old problems in the light of new variables", by Abhay Ashtekar, the volume above.

-Loop representation in quantum gravity, by Carlo Rovelli, the volume above.
+    "Loop representation in quantum gravity", by Carlo Rovelli, the volume above.

-Nonperturbative quantum gravity via the loop representation, by Lee Smolin, the volume above.
+    "Nonperturbative quantum gravity via the loop representation", by Lee Smolin, the volume above.

 These are a bit more technical papers that give nice introductions to various aspects of the loop representation.